nrs32/curvy-graphs/packages/curvy-graphs/README.md

 ## Features
 - **Multiple Graph Types:** line, dashed-line, area, or hybrid graphs with smooth Bézier curves or linear lines between points.
-- **Custom Styling:** Easily customize and override styles for title, axes, labels, and svg paths.
+- **Custom Styling:** Easily customize and override styles for title, axes, labels, data tooltips, and svg paths.
 - **Composable API:** Use low-level parts for total control, or high-level components for speed and simplicity.
-- **Modern UX:** Animated drawing, gradients with transparency, responsive layout, and TypeScript support.
+- **Modern UX:** Animated drawing, gradients with transparency, responsive layout, data tooltips, and TypeScript support.

 ---